SayuruA/singular_phyx/To_Do.md

-Check if the cleanup is correctly happening after the main loop.
+* Check if the cleanup is correctly happening after the main loop. - Done